I love teaching the Alexander Technique

-In addition to my private practice I run an approved (STAT) Alexander Technique Teacher Training Programme, and postgraduate refresher courses in the UK and internationally.
+In addition to my private practice I run a STAT approved Alexander Technique Teacher Training Programme, and postgraduate refresher courses in the UK and internationally.
 I gave the F.M.
 Alexander Memorial lecture in Edinburgh in 2003 and the inaugural F. M. Alexander memorial lecture in New Zealand in 2005.
-I was named as one of 20 international ‘second generation’ continuous learning teachers for the 8th International Alexander Technique Congress in Lugano, Switzerland in 2008.
+I was named an international ‘second generation’ continuous learning teachers for the 8th International Alexander Technique Congress in Lugano, Switzerland in 2008.
 I was the Keynote speaker for the 2014 Australian AT teachers Conference so went ‘down under’ in May 2014.
 I returned to Melbourne in May 2018 to work with teachers I had trained 20 + years ago!
 I’ve taught both undergraduate and postgraduate programs in Ireland, Copenhagen, Mexico, Vienna, Sweden, New Zealand, Sydney, Melbourne, Lugano, Edinburgh, and all over the UK.

 I feel privileged to have been trained by Walter and Dilys Carrington at the Constructive Teaching Centre in London, qualifying in 1982.
 Walter ran Alexander’s own training course and took over at Alexander’s death in 1955.
 He ran a remarkable course, together with Dilys and other teachers up to his own death in 2005.
 Dilys was a very creative teacher who influenced the development of what is known as ‘hand-on’ skills, the subtle, elastic quality that defines a good Alexander teachers hands.

 My first book, Body, Breath & Being, was published in September 2008.
-It contains an audio CD to help further understanding of some tricky concepts and is a wonderful introduction to the Alexander Technique as well as a working manual for those having lessons.
-You can get it here.
-I am currently doing a 2nd completely re-edited version of this book with additional photograph, stories and updates.
+It is a wonderful introduction to the Alexander Technique as well as a working manual for those having lessons.
+By 2021, this book is still selling well with over 12K sales internationally.
+I regularly get emails asking about it.